This document will serve as an in-depth discussion of the

 Most developers like to use an interactive rebase to polish a feature branch before merging it into the main code base.
 This gives them the opportunity to squash insignificant commits, delete obsolete ones, and make sure everything else is in order before committing to the “official” project history.
 To everybody else, it will look like the entire feature was developed in a single series of well-planned commits.

-The real power of interactive rebasing can be seen in the history of the resulting master branch.
+The real power of interactive rebasing can be seen in the history of the resulting main branch.
 To everybody else, it looks like you're a brilliant developer who implemented the new feature with the perfect amount of commits the first time around.
 This is how interactive rebasing can keep a project's history clean and meaningful.

 There are a few rebase properties that can be set using